jeremyfromearth/reading-list/README.md

   * Physics
     * A Sense of the Mysterious - Alan Lightman
     * A Universe From Nothing - Lawrence M. Krauss
+    * A Breif History of Time - Stephen Hawking
     * Hydrogen: The Essential Element - John S. Rigden
     * The Character of Physical Law - Richard Feynman
     * Surely You're Joking Mr Feynman - Richard Feynman